 Focus on Internet search, search engine optimisation, analytics, web technologies.
 Stratify was formed as a "company of one" to serve Inktomi's Australian and New Zealand client base under arrangement with its new owners.

-Stratify continues to operate as a vehicle for Mark's income-producing and investment activities, including ad-hoc consulting and advisory work.
+Stratify was de-corporatised yet continues to operate as a one-owner business for Mark's income-producing and investment activities, including ad-hoc consulting and advisory work.

 Inktomi was a US-based provider of web search services, search software, and Internet infrastructure products.
 This role involved all aspects of running a local subsidiary of a US-based business, with a focus on account management and sales.
 Inktomi closed all non-US offices in May 2002 and was acquired by Yahoo! shortly thereafter.